 Save Energy with a Cool Roof

-Reflective roofing improves comfort and reduces cooling costs in the Deep South and anywhere the sun shines
+Reflective roofing improves comfort and reduces cooling costs in the Deep South and anywhere the sun shines.

-For homeowners in heating climates, a cool roof can be a good energy-saving option.
+Synopsis: For homeowners in heating climates, a cool roof can be a good energy-saving option.
 Architect Linda Reeder outlines the reasons to consider a cool roof — largely, to save on cooling costs — and describes the way cool roofs work.
 Tile, metal, and asphalt all can be good cool-roof materials.
 Cool roofs aren’t foolproof; they can be prone to mold growth in hot, humid climates.
 Also, they may cost a little more than a traditional roof, depending on the roofing material you choose.

 High-reflectance roofing, often called “cool roofing,” started appearing on homes more than 10 years ago, and its use has climbed steadily ever since.
 The reasons are simple: Cool roofing can reduce cooling costs up to 15%, it can lower oppressive summertime temperatures in cities, and because it doesn’t get as hot, it often lasts longer than traditional roofing does.

 Just because it reflects sun and heat, though, doesn’t mean that it will stand out in typical urban or suburban neighborhoods.
 In fact, cool roofing can look a lot like traditional roofing and is available in more colors and styles than ever before, often at little or no extra cost compared to traditional roofing products.

 The U.S. Department of Energy (DOE) looks at several factors when deciding whether a product meets its definition of cool roofing.